cezarfloroiu/doctolib-find-next-covid-vaccination-slot/README.md

-# Find the next availability for Covid vaccination from Doctolib 🇫🇷
+# Find the next available Covid vaccin slot from Doctolib 🇫🇷

-Starting with 12 May 2021, in France, even if you are not eligible for vaccination, you can still book a slot for vaccination only on the next day, if there are availabilities.
+Motivation: *Mercredi 12 mai : les personnes majeures peuvent prendre rendez-vous si un créneau est disponible sous 24 heures.*

 This script grabs the next availabilities so that you can register quickly and get your vaccin.